Boundary Dam Power Station: Carbon capture and storage demonstration project

 All of these concerns are compounded by a lack of transparency: As of 2015 the project operators had not presented any financial or environmental performance numbers.

 In July 2018, SaskPower announced that it would not retrofit Units 4 and 5 with CCS, with minister responsible Dustin Duncan saying that the units were approaching their mandated shut down in 2024 and that natural gas is a cheaper option.
 Any units without CCS would have to be retired by 2030 under federal regulations.

+In 2025, the Saskatchewan government and minister responsible for SaskPower Jeremy Harrison announced plans to refurbish all of its coal power plants to keep them operating until 2050, including Boundary Dam.

 Capital cost

 In February 2008 the Saskatchewan government announced that it would proceed with a 7-year reconstruction and repowering of Boundary Dam's Unit 3.
 The initial project cost was C$1.24 billion out of which C$240-million was from the federal government.
-Budget over-runs have led to the plant having a total cost of some $C 1.5 billion.
+Budget over-runs have led to the plant having a total cost of some C$1.5 billion.

 Revenue

 Other than the generation of electricity, the plant will have several by-products which will generate revenue.